 My sincerest thanks to the graduate students and post-doctoral fellows who contributed to the results described, Luca d'Agostino, Douglas Hart, Sanjay Kumar, Beth McKenney, Yi-Chun Wang, Garrett Reisman, Fabrizio d'Auria, Mark Duttweiler, Al Preston and Keita Ando as well as to my colleague Tim Colonius.
-I am also most grateful for the support of the Office of Naval Research who sponsored much of the research described.
-I am also grateful to co-workers who provided help and information on the wastewater pump.
+I am also appreciative of the support from the Office of Naval Research who sponsored a good fraction of the research described.
+Finally I am very grateful to Lyn Greenhill for his help with the experiments on the wastewater pump and his analysis of the data as well as to other co-workers who provided help and information on that project.